 – Sydney Smith

 The Paynesville Area Community Foundation hosts an annual gala to raise support for a different nonprofit each year.
-The PACF 2017 Gala will be held on September 21, 2019 at the Roadside Tavern in Roscoe, MN.
+The PACF 2019 Gala will be held on September 21, 2019 at the Roadside Tavern in Roscoe, MN.

 For information about the event, contact Lou Louis at (320) 243-4419.

 PACF hosted the first annual Gala in 2007.
 Since then, the Paynesville Area Community Foundation has raised support for:

 PACF gives individuals and families an opportunity to leave a legacy for future generations by setting up charitable funds which can benefit their favorite charities today into the future.
 Types of funds include:

 Learn more about how you can establish a fund at PACF by contacting us at (320) 253-4380, by talking to a member of the PACF board or emailing PACF@communitygiving.org.

 For listings of competitive grant opportunities, please visit the grant page and search for grants which may apply to your organization.
 Specific criteria, grant guidelines and grant application forms are provided for each grant opportunity.

 Through the Paynesville Area Community Foundation, we currently administer two scholarship funds for area students.
 Through CommunityGiving, you have access to these and other scholarships directed at central Minnesota students, both high school and college level!
 View scholarship opportunities here; applications open December 1.